tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ### Breaks

 The Pomodoro Technique suggests breaks as a way to give your brain a chance to stop thinking about work for a few minutes.
 When coming back to the problem, you have another chance to ask yourself some of the questions from above and self-evaluate your pacing.
 You've also given you brain a chance to rest (or maybe [process thoughts in the background](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/HammockDrivenDev.md)).
-Coming back to the work, you have the opportunity to decide if you want to keep continuing down the current path you are taking, or if, with fresh eyes, you have a new idea for how to approach the problem.
+Coming back to the work, you have the opportunity to decide if you want to continue down the current path you are taking, or if, with fresh eyes, you have a new idea for how to approach the problem.

 ### Stepping away